London Borough of Newham: History

 The borough was formed on 1 April 1965 under the London Government Act 1963, as a borough of the newly formed Greater London.
 It broadly covered the areas of the county borough of East Ham and the county borough of West Ham that were abolished by the same act.

 These in turn were successors to the ancient civil and ecclesiastical parishes of East Ham and West Ham.
 Green Street and Boundary Road mark the former boundary between the two.

-North Woolwich also became part of the borough (previously being part of the Metropolitan Borough of Woolwich, south of the river Thames in the County of London) along with a small area west of the River Roding which had previously been part of the Municipal Borough of Barking.
+North Woolwich also became part of the borough (previously part of the Metropolitan Borough of Woolwich, the majority of which lay south of the River Thames), as did a small area around Gallions Reach west of the River Roding which had previously been part of the Municipal Borough of Barking.
+East Ham, West Ham and Barking had all historically been part of the county of Essex, whilst Woolwich had been part of Kent prior to becoming part of the County of London in 1889.
 Newham was devised for the borough as an entirely new name.